Volcomix/virtual-background/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+---

+**:warning: The sections below are work in progress while trying to build TensorFlow Lite with XNNPACK in WebAssembly**

 ## TensorFlow Lite

+A Docker development environment must be initialized before using the following scripts.

+### `yarn init:tflite`

+Builds a Docker development image, starts the container and initializes dependencies required for building tflite tool.

 ### `yarn build:tflite`

-Builds a Docker image embedding a small tool named `tflite` which can infer Meet segmentation models.
+Builds a small tool named `tflite` which can infer Meet segmentation models.

 ### `yarn test:tflite`